mandiant/SilkETW/README.md

-# SilkETW
+# SilkETW & SilkService

-SilkETW is a flexible C# wrapper for ETW, it is meant to abstract away the complexities of ETW and give people a simple interface to perform research and introspection.
-While SilkETW has obvious defensive (and offensive) applications it is primarily a research tool in it's current state.
+SilkETW & SilkService are flexible C# wrappers for ETW, they are meant to abstract away the complexities of ETW and give people a simple interface to perform research and introspection.
+While both projects have obvious defensive (and offensive) applications they should primarily be considered as research tools.

 For easy consumption, output data is serialized to JSON.
-The JSON data can either be analyzed locally using PowerShell or shipped off to 3rd party infrastructure such as [Elasticsearch](https://www.elastic.co/).
+The JSON data can either be written to file and analyzed locally using PowerShell, stored in the Windows eventlog or shipped off to 3rd party infrastructure such as [Elasticsearch](https://www.elastic.co/).

-For more information on the future of SilkETW, see the [Roadmap](#roadmap) section.
+For more information on the future of SilkETW & SilkService, see the [Roadmap](#roadmap) section.

+## Media

+For more background on SilkETW and SilkService please consult the following resources.

+* SilkETW: Because Free Telemetry is … Free! - [here](https://www.fireeye.com/blog/threat-research/2019/03/silketw-because-free-telemetry-is-free.html)
+* SilkETW & SilkService BlackHat Arsenal 2019 - [here](https://github.com/FuzzySecurity/BH-Arsenal-2019)

 ## Implementation Details